mattgerken/asana-tracking/README.md

-<h1 align="center"> Project Management Reporting Following Agile Methodology </h1>
+<h1 align="center"> Project Management Reporting in R Following Agile Methodology </h1>

+Are you a data analyst seeking to support your team's project management tracking?
+The following guide provides a walkthrough for taking tasks from a project management platform (in this example, Asana) and creating a report for your team using R.

-# Asana and Agile Methodology
+# Agile Methodology

+[Agile methodology](https://asana.com/resources/agile-methodology) is a project management framework that is iterative and that breaks projects down into "sprints," or phases.
+A project management platform such as Asana pairs well with Agile methodology.
+In Asana, you can add tasks and assign them to team members, add the task's level of effort as a [custom field](https://help.asana.com/s/article/organize-projects-with-custom-fields) (e.g., 30 minutes to complete, 1 hour, 2 hours, etc.), and the project ("workstream") the task is associated with as a custom field.

+For a team engaged in multiple projects, there are many ways to set up an Asana board.
+One way is to add each work week as a column and organize tasks underneath those columns.

 # Reporting

-In this walkthrough, I discuss weekly reporting using (hypothetical) task-level data exported from Asana to inform team project management, following Agile methodologies.
+In this walkthrough, I discuss weekly reporting in R using (hypothetical) task-level data exported from Asana to inform team project management, following Agile methodologies.
 The walkthrough is organized into the following sections:

 1. Export Data and Load
 2. Tasks Completed